lucasallison/social_network_compression/custom_sort/README.md

 # Custom Sorting Algorithms

 This subdirectory contains algorithms which order edge lists based on custom sorting algorithm, which can in turn be used by the webgraph framework to compress them.
+The program expects an edge list as an input and ouputs a graph in the AsciiGraph file format, as expected by the webgraph framework.
+It takes an edge list as input because this is commonly used by widely available datasets.

 ## Edge Sort Base Class